-Based on English National Ballet’s contemporary and classical repertoire, Dance for Parkinson’s classes provide a fun and informal way for participants to discover the themes, choreography and music of the ballets.
+English National Ballet’s Dance for Parkinson’s programme provides high quality dance classes for people with Parkinson’s, their family, friends and carers.
+Inspired by the Company’s contemporary and classical repertoire, our sessions provide a fun and informal way for participants to discover the themes, choreography and music of the ballets.